Lux-AI-Challenge/Lux-Design-S1/specs.md

 At the end of each turn, [Workers](#Workers) automatically receive resources from all adjacent (North, East, South, West, or Center) resource tiles they can collect resources from according to the current symmetric formula:

 - Iterating over uranium, coal, then wood resources:
-  - Each unit makes resource collection requests to collect a even number of resources from each adjacent tile of the current iterated resource such that the collected amount takes the unit's cargo above capacity.
-E.g. worker with 60 wood adjacent to 3 wood tiles asks for 14 from each, receives 40 wood and wastes 2.
+  - Each unit makes resource collection requests to collect an even number of resources from each adjacent tile of the current iterated resource such that the collected amount takes the unit's cargo above capacity.
+E.g. worker with 60 wood adjacent to 3 wood tiles asks for 14 from each, receives 40 wood, and wastes 2.
-  - All tiles of the current iterated resource then try to fulfill requests, if they can't they make sure all unfulfilled requests get an equal amount, left over is wasted.
+  - All tiles of the current iterated resource then try to fulfill requests, if they can't they make sure all unfulfilled requests get an equal amount, the leftover is wasted.
 E.g. if 4 workers are mining a tile of 25 wood, but one of them is only asking for 5 while the others are asking for 20 wood each, then first all workers get 5 wood each, leaving 5 wood left over for 3 more workers with space left.
-This can evenly be distributed 1 wood each to the last 3 workers, leaving 2 wood left that is then wasted.
+This can evenly be distributed by giving 1 wood each to the last 3 workers, leaving 2 wood left that is then wasted.

 [Workers](#Workers) cannot mine while on [CityTiles](#CityTiles).
 Instead, if there is at least one Worker on a CityTile, that CityTile will automatically collect adjacent resources at the same rate as a worker each turn and directly convert it all to fuel.
 The collection mechanic for a CityTile is the same as a worker and you can treat a CityTile as an individual Worker collecting resources.

 ## Actions

-There are Units and CityTiles that can perform actions each turn given certain conditions.
+Units and CityTiles can perform actions each turn given certain conditions.
 In general, all actions are simultaneously applied and are validated against the state of the game at the start of a turn.
 The next few sections describe the Units and CityTiles in detail.

 ## CityTiles